ELHPlan: Efficient Long-Horizon Task Planning for Multi-Agent Collaboration

-\textbf{Stage 2: Validation.} First, the latest unexecuted action from the Action Chain is matched against the action 'replan'.
-If it corresponds to 'replan', the system initiates Chain Insertion.
+\textbf{Stage 2: Validation.} First, the latest unexecuted action from the Action Chain is matched against the action `replan'.
+If it corresponds to `replan', the system initiates Chain Insertion.
 Otherwise, the action undergoes a feasibility assessment with respect to the current world states.
-The system maintains a dynamic action space encompassing all executable operations, thereby ensuring that only valid actions proceed to execution.
-Actions are validated through precondition satisfaction verification (e.g., 'grasp apple' necessitates knowledge of the apple's spatial coordinates).
+The system maintains a dynamic action space $A(\hat{s}_t) \subseteq A$, encompassing all executable operations given the current state estimate $\hat{s}_t$, thereby ensuring that only valid actions proceed to execution.
+Actions are validated by checking whether their preconditions are satisfied under $\hat{s}_t$ (e.g., $\mathrm{grasp}(\mathrm{apple})$ requires that the apple's spatial coordinates are known in $\hat{s}_t$).
 Should an action prove infeasible, the system triggers Chain Refinement.
-Finally, the framework detects inter-agent conflicts when multiple agents concurrently target identical objects.
+Finally, the framework detects inter-agent conflicts when multiple agents select actions $a_t^{(i)}, a_t^{(j)} \in A$ that target identical objects, as such concurrent actions violate the single-occupancy constraint implicit in the transition function $T$.
 Upon detection of inter-agent conflicts, the system invokes Conflict Resolution.